DETAILED ACTION

 Regarding Claim 22,

-Identical to Claim 1 method claim disclosed above and Fig. 9 includes device, ‘A network node, comprising:
+Similar to Claim 1 method claim disclosed above and Fig. 9 includes device, ‘A network node, comprising:

-transmit, via the at least one transceiver, to a network entity, a plurality of beam representations for a corresponding plurality of beams, wherein each beam representation of the plurality of beam representations comprises an antenna configuration associated with a beam of the plurality of beams or a mapping of beam angle and beam gain associated with the beam, the antenna configuration including at least a number of antenna elements and an antenna element spacing; and
+transmit, via the or more one transceiver, to a network entity, a plurality of beam representations for a corresponding plurality of beams, wherein each beam representation of the plurality of beam representations comprises an antenna configuration associated with a beam of the plurality of beams or a mapping of beam angle and beam gain associated with the beam, the antenna configuration including at least a number of antenna elements and an antenna element spacing; and

 Regarding Claim 23,